kitchensjn/visualizing-human-genetic-diversity/visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 5 - An Euler diagram of the common variants in samples located in the Americas relative to the scale of the human genome.
+        <span style="font-weight: bold;">Figure 5 - Common variants in perspective.</span> An Euler diagram of the common variants in samples located in the Americas relative to the scale of the human genome.
 As a small note, the positions and orientations of ellipses within the Euler diagram differ slightly from Figure 3.
 This is because the eulerr package gives varied results with each run due to random starting conditions within the algorithm.
     </p>
 </center>
 <br>

-Genetic diversity in the Americas reflects the history of colonialism and transatlantic slave trade which has moved people from across the globe into the region over the past few hundred years.
-Because of this, you might wonder if the high degree of overlap reflects this recent history of the Americas versus a deeper sharing that is present in geographically distant samples.
-To look into this, we created a Euler diagram with five samples, one from each of the broad geographic groupings used by Biddanda et al.
+Genetic diversity in the Americas reflects the history of colonialism and the transatlantic slave trade, which has moved people from across the globe into the region over the past few hundred years.
+Given this history, you may wonder whether the high degree of overlap reflects this recent history of the Americas or whether it is representative of sharing that is present in geographically distant samples.
+To look into this question, we created a Euler diagram with five samples, one from each of the broad geographic groupings used by Biddanda et al.

 <br>
-<div id="figure6" style="display: flex; justify-content: center;"></div>
+<div id="figure6" style="display: flex; justify-content: center; transform: rotate(180deg);"></div>

 <script>
     d3_euler(